rlisle/Patriot/Photon/IoTlib/README.md

 ```

 The polling of the switches, and fading of the LEDs is performed by the library.
-You sketch code just needs to call the IoT loop method, passing the current millis()
+Your sketch code just needs to call the IoT loop method, passing the current millis()
 time.

 See the [examples](examples) folder for more examples.

 ## Documentation

-TODO: Describe `IoT`

 Once you have created one or more photon based devices, you can access them
 using either or both an Alexa skill or iOS app.